jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 <a id="Miscellaneous_example_F"></a>

 ### Example (F): Request | Use a WSDL definition, which imports other WSDL definitions with `location` atrribute
-Call correctly `calculator`.
+Correctly call `calculator`.
 Validate the request with a WSDL that imports other WSDL definitions with the `<wsdl:import>` tag and its `location` attribute

 1) 'Reset' the configuration of `calculator`: remove the `soap-xml-request-handling` and `soap-xml-response-handling` plugins
 2) Add `soap-xml-request-handling` plugin to `calculator` and configure the plugin with: